dreibh/hipercontracer/README.md

   Note:
   * The provided directory ("`.`", i.e.&nbsp;the current directory) is searched for all HiPerConTracer Ping results files.
   * The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input files.
-It therefore needs to be installed.
+It therefore must to be installed.

 * With a CSV file: